Logs¶

 Memory¶

-Memory messages can be broken down into primarily two types of message: Memory
+Memory messages can be broken down into primarily two types of message: Memory and Process.

 Below is an excerpt of what these messages might look like.

-This block shows a series of individual memory messages and their respective garbage collectors (the messages with T="Memory"
+This block shows a series of individual memory messages and their respective garbage collectors (the messages with T="Memory").

 Following a series of memory messages, AMI will also log a process message which provides a snapshot of the overall memory state at that current point in time.